Onemanwolf/xUnit.netHandsOn/How_Session/Create_Test_Project.md

 ## Object Types

-We now will look a objects creation and type checking.
+We now will look at objects creation and type checking.

 1. Right Click on the GameEngine.Tests project and select add class and name it EnemyFactoryShould.